As a school we pride ourselves in being led by our values.

 The whole School is informed by our work with the Nurture Group Network.
 As well as running a Nurture Group for students who might need extra help to be ready for the main school, we try to ensure that the principles of Nurture underpin everything we do.
 We want every classroom to be a nurturing space and for the principles to inform all our teaching.
 Click here to find out more about our Nurture Group, the Dragons, and here to learn about the Nurture Group Network.

 We hope that our work in this area will be recognised through attaining the Marjorie Boxall Quality Mark next year and we are working towards achieving the Nurturing School Award – a two-year project.
-You can learn more about some of our support for families and students by clicking here.
+You can learn more about some of our support for families and students by following the ‘Support for Students’ link under the ‘Parents’ tab at the top of the page.

 It is our profound belief that…